St. George Forane Church, Edathua

-St. George Forane Church, Edathua, also known as Edathua Pally is a parish of Syro-Malabar Catholic Church.
+St. George Syro-Malabar Catholic Forane Church, Edathua, also known as Edathua Valiapally is a parish of Syro-Malabar Catholic Church located in Edathua in Alappuzha district.
 Saint George is the patron saint of the church.
-It is one of the pilgrimage centre in Kerala located at Edathua on the bank of Pamba River in Alleppey District, Kerala.
-This church belongs to Archeparchy of Changanassery.
+It is one of the pilgrimage centre in Kerala located at Edathua on the bank of Pamba River in Alappuzha District, Kerala.
+This church is controlled by Syro-Malabar Catholic Archeparchy of Changanassery.

 History

-St. George Forane Church Edathua was constructed by a group of believers who severed ties with Champakulam diocese in 1810.
+Edathua Church was constructed by a group of believers who severed ties with Champakulam diocese in 1810.
 It is located on the bank of river Pumba, about 15 km south east of Alappuzha.
 It is believed that, because of the saint's miraculous power, many devotees flowed to Edathua pally, especially during the saint's feast conducted from April 27 to May 7 of every year.
 Devotees in great numbers across the southern parts of the country visit the church during this feast.

 The blessing received through the intercession of Saint George transformed Edathua into a permanent pilgrim center of South India.
+Apart from Edathua Church, Arthunkal Church and Thumpoli Church are the major Christian churches of Alappuzha district where the festival and pilgrimage are held.